 Training for a marathon or ultra?
 Then this long loop might be a good run.
 Start by climbing the Schultz Creek trail to the Sunset Trail trailhead parking lot.
-Look for a faint trail in the northeast corner of the parking area.
+Look for the Flagstaff Loop Trail in the northeast corner of the parking area.
 Follow this across Schultz Pass road where it becomes better marked.
-This is part of the re-route of Secret Trail and continues to climb.
-You are now entering Mexican Spotted Owl habitat.
-There are a number of secondary trails that branch but stay on the main track.
+The Arizona Trail crosses here.
 At a marked trail junction take the right fork.
 This will take you higher still to just below Friedlen Prairie Road.
 A marked trail on the left is SuperMoto and is a fairly rugged trail.
-Continue a very short distance beyond this to a recently signed and very new trail that veers off to the left.
-Welcome to QuasiMoto-an easier companion to SuperMoto.
+Continue a very short distance beyond and the trail veers to the left and descends.
+Welcome to "QuasiMoto" which is actually a continuation of Secret Trail.
 Downhill you go until you reach the pipeline.
-Cross over and get onto RockyMoto.
+Cross over and get onto RockyMoto—veering right at the fork.
 This brings you to FR 164B.
-Turn left and follow the road back to the Fort Valley Trails -- which are well marked -- and follow any one of the many options back to Schultz Creek and the parking lot.
+Turn left and follow the road back to the Fort Valley Trails—which are well marked—and follow any one of the many options back to Schultz Creek and the parking lot.
 About 19 miles.

 - Schultz Creek-Sunset-Brookbank (GPX; HTML)

 Yet another possibility that uses the Schultz Creek Trail!
 The Schultz Creek trail lies in a shadowed drainage and can be many degrees cooler than the surrounding area making it an ideal choice for a warm day.
-After about 3.7 miles you pass through a small gate.
+After about 3.7 miles you pass by a small gate.
 Bear to the left and continue up the single track.
 There is often water running here long after all other streams have dried up.
 Another half mile brings you to the Sunset trailhead parking area.
-Look for a faint trail in the northeast corner of the parking area.
+Look for the Flagstaff Loop Trail in the northeast corner of the parking area.
 Follow this across Schultz Pass road where it becomes better marked.
 After a short distance, the Arizona Trail will cross your path.
 Turn left and follow this for several miles.
-Portions of this trail follow the old Onceler Trail, hence the name.
 Many faint side trails criss cross the area but the Arizona Trail is well marked through these intersections.
 At about 8 miles, the Arizona Trail, while heading north, will cross an east-west trail that descends to your left/west.
 Take this trail (known both as Chimney Springs and Lower Moto) which is part of the Fort Valley Trail system.
 The names of these trails are undergoing changes and updates.
 Head downhill for about 1.5 miles and bear left at a marked intersection.
 This trail will generally follow the contours as it winds in and out of small side drainages, eventually bringing you back to the Schultz Creek Trail.
 Distance: about 11.1 miles.